ben-arnao/OnGrad/README.md

 ```model``` this is the supplied model (can be tensorflow, pytorch, etc.)

 ```init_routine``` this function is a weight initialization routine to ensure we start with a model where noise is able to produce varying scores.
 One example might be to pre-train the model on a set of random actions to simulate an epsilon greedy policy.

+The default values for the algorithm-specific parameters should be sufficient for many use cases.